 When will winners be announced?

 The winners will receive a personal engraved award and a cheque, and we also award several Highly Commended Certificates.
-Award and Certificate winners and their proposers will be invited to an informal gathering at Lumley Castle, Chester-le-Street on afternoon in September for the presentations.
+Award and Certificate winners and their proposers will be invited to an informal gathering at Lumley Castle, Chester-le-Street on the afternoon of 18 September for the presentations.
 This year we are delighted that Jo Farrar, CEO of HMPPS will be presenting our awards.